 Additionally, FRSAs keep soldiers and their families updated on news relevant to deployments or training.
 They might plan meetings and workshops, which could require reserving meeting facilities, arranging childcare, and booking speakers.
 They may also promote health and education programs.

 An April 2011 search of available positions on USA Jobs showed that the primary requirement for becoming an FRSA is U.S. citizenship.
 Candidates may be required to pass a drug test, as well as acquire and maintain a security clearance.
 They must have basic office skills, like using standard office equipment and typing at least 40 words per minute.
 Applicants typically need to have at least one year of relevant experience, which may include clerical work or previous experience in FRG office administration.
 In some cases, education may substitute for experience.

 FRSAs may have to complete online or in-class training upon employment.
 These training classes cover such topics as family team building, volunteer management, OPSEC, community services, legal affairs, and deployment cycles.

 Career Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the median salary among social and human service assistants, including Family Readiness Support Assistants, was $30,830 as of May 2015.
-Employment opportunities for all social and human service assistants was expected to increase 11% from 2014-2024, which is faster than the national average for all job sectors.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary among social and human service assistants, including Family Readiness Support Assistants, was $33,750 as of May 2018.
+Employment opportunities for all social and human service assistants was expected to increase 13% from 2018-2028, which is much faster than the national average for all job sectors.